semaphoreci-demos/semaphore-demo-android/README.md

 # Semaphore demo CI/CD pipeline for Android
-This is an example project and CI/CD pipeline showing how to build, test, and deploy a Android application using Semaphore 2.0.
+This is an example project and CI/CD pipeline showing how to build, test, and deploy an Android application using Semaphore 2.0.

 ## CI/CD on Semaphore
 If you're new to Semaphore, feel free to fork this repository and use it to